-The nice thing about Renthal bars is that they come with a fitting guide printed where you the triple-clamp is located.
-It lets you line them up perfectly and helps you further avoid using your high-school math skills further perpetuating the belief that such skills aren’t necessary.
+The nice thing about Renthal bars is that they come with a fitting guide printed where the triple-clamp is located.
+It lets you line the bars up perfectly and helps you avoid having to use long-forgotten high-school math skills.

-Go ahead and sit on your bike.
-Slide the throttle onto the handlebars.
-Loosely install the handlebars – knurled grip on the left-hand side – so that they don’t fall out of the clamps if you let go but that you can move them with a little push-pull.
+Slide the throttle onto the handlebars and install the handlebars (knurled grip on the left-hand side) tight enough that they don’t fall out of the clamps if you let go but loose enough that you can move them with a little push-pull.
 With the wheel forward, find a comfortable position for the handlebars.
-Make sure the bolts are tight enough for you to turn the front wheel without losing your handlebar’s position.
-Turn the handlebars all the way to the left and right to make sure the position won’t interfere with anything.
-Once you find a comfortable position, you’re ready to tighten the bolts.
+Turn the handlebars all the way to the left and right to make sure the position won’t interfere with steering.
+Once you find a comfortable position, tighten the bolts.

-I was taught that when installing a car tire tightening the bolts in a star pattern would make sure equal pressure is distributed among the bolts and the wheel would stay aligned.
-I don’t see why that logic wouldn’t apply here so, make sure to tighten down the screws one turn at a time in a fashion similar to the star pattern.
-If you were to tighten both screws on one clamp before touching the other clamp, your handlebar may shift ever-so-slightly causing it to not be perfectly centered.
+When installing a car tire I was taught tightening the lug nuts in a star, or crisscross pattern ensured equal torque and pressure distribution and the wheel would stay aligned.
+I don’t see why that logic wouldn’t apply here, so tighten the screws one turn at a time in a crisscross pattern.
+In theory, if you tightened both screws on one clamp before touching the other clamp, your handlebar could shift ever-so-slightly.

 4. Right-hand side reassembly

-The 919, other Hondas, and many other brands mount their starter/throttle assembly with a little stud on the inside of the assembly.
+The 919, other Hondas, and many other brands/models mount their starter/throttle assembly with a little stud on the inside of the assembly.
 Depending on your bike, this stud may be used as a ground and should not be removed.
 If your control assembly is equipped with this nub, you have the pleasure of finding proper positioning for the assembly and drilling a hole in your new handlebars.
-This is the best way I have found to do this properly:
+This is the best way I found to do this:

 - Loosely fasten your brake lever and reservoir to your handlebars in a position you find comfortable.

 - Let the control assembly hang down and look at the bottom of your handlebars – there should be a mark from the gasket maker.
-That’s where you’ll be drilling.
+If not, squeeze harder.

-- Find your old handlebars and a drill bit that hardly fits into the stud hole.
+- Find a drill bit that snugly fits into the stud hole of your old handlebars.

 - Drill through the bottom of your gorgeous, unscratched, pristine handlebars.

 - Refit the control assembly and brake lever back onto the handlebars, making sure the stud fits squarely into the hole.
-There should be a gap in your control assembly if the stud isn’t in the drilled hole.
+There will be a gap in your control assembly if the stud isn’t in the hole.